RightzZ/sky_take_out/README.md

 Learn about Spring Task and WebSocket

 Complete operations about order's status management based on Spring Task and real time information based on WebSocket

+## 2025/07/08

+Rest

+## 2025/07/09

+Deal with works in lab

+## 2025/07/10

+Learn about Apache ECharts, build up backend data analysis operations for front-end's Apache ECharts